andyatkinson/wordle_solver/README.md

 ## Solver algorithm

-This solve is using the built in dictionary in Mac OS as the base set of words.

-The dictionary has `235886` words.
-From that list `10230` are 5 letters long.
+As a base dictionary of words, this uses the built in dictionary in Mac OS.
+The dictionary has `235886` words and `10230` are 5 letters long.

 From those 5 letter words, this program attempts to score the words on how well they may serve the purpose of being a good first guess.